Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 Write a good question to ask for the most secure and easy-to-remember password with one correct answer and 3 distractions that are around the same length.

-But you may want to generate a bunch of questions based on content.
-If you wanted to do that, you would ask ChatGPT for what you want, including telling it you will input the content.
-It will generate what you want, so you have to proofread, revise, and then you’re done.
+However, you may want to generate a set of questions based on the content.
+If you wanted to do that, you would ask ChatGPT to create questions and tell it you will enter the content.
+It will generate what you want; you’ll need to proofread and revise, and then you’re done.

-Just don’t abuse the questions because nobody likes a quiz that doesn’t relate to what they learned or doesn’t help reinforce training in a useful way.
-I have to call that out because it’s an essential point that can’t be made enough.
+Just don’t overuse questions, because nobody likes a quiz that doesn’t relate to what they learned or doesn’t help reinforce training in a useful way.
+I have to call that out because it’s an essential point that needs to be made repeatedly.

 Create Fake Information

-I don’t know about you, but creating fake names and information about fake people in training can be challenging.
+I don’t know about you, but creating fake names and information for training can be challenging.
 Generating fake people is necessary for general scenarios that aren’t real-life examples from your organization.
 That might mean their name, statistics, or history relevant to the training is required.

-That’s not an efficient way to spend time because while it’s important, it likely doesn’t impact the training enough to waste hours.
+That’s not an efficient use of time; while it’s important, it likely doesn’t have a material impact on the training to justify the hours spent.
 It’s possible to give some general directions to GenAI tools and have more details generated.
 You can even create a whole list of fake names to pull from.

-This could be useful for the medical industry, where everything needs to be anonymous, which means no actual patients anyway.
-GenAI can help you with that by giving it just a bit of context and information.
+This could be useful for the medical industry, where everything must be anonymous, meaning no actual patients.
+GenAI can help with that by providing a bit of context and information.

 Generate a few characters for my training with their age, some general information, and topical health information.